dongzhuoyao/video-query-in-the-wild/README.md

 ## TODO

+- Evaluation metric tidy up
+- word embedding into sub_directory, set word embedding on the fly in an elegant way
-- Evaluation into dataloader?
+- Evaluation into dataloader, think about an elegant way
 - Flexible evaluation
-- word embedding into sub_directory
 - Flexible novelty gain
 - visual bank implementation check
 - Flexible dataloader for ranking baseline